ganbuan/CyberNotebook/README.md

 <i>Input sanitation</i> is a means to protect a website secure.

 ## Wireshark
-<i>Wireshark is an open-source network packet analyser tool.
+<i>Wireshark</i> is an open-source network packet analyser tool.
 It can sniff and investigate live traffic and inspect packet captures (PCAP).
 Its use cases include:
 + Detecting and troubleshooting network problems (e.g. network load failure points and congestion)
 + Detecting security anomalies (e.g. rogue hosts, abnormal port usage, and suspicious traffic)
 + Investigating and learning protocol details (e.g. response codes and payload data)